btihen/btihen_dev/content/posts/ruby/ruby_3_x_ractor/index.md

 # collect just the results and sort them since they are processed in any random order
 pp results.map { |r| r.last }.sort
 ```

+This is a great technique for log running services (although supervision - covered next will make it even more robust).
+Shown later.

+This is also great since when we create a pool - we control how many resources (CPUs) we will use.

+One disadvantage of this approach is that if the Ractor experiences an exception, the all the queued messages sent into the pool are quickly queued into the worker inboxes and that queue worked is then lost.

 ### Exceptions and Supervision